 Technical experience and qualifications are important in this career, with the IT Management for Business (ITMB) degree devised to bridge the industry's skills gaps.
 Find more about being an IT trainer and the types of IT training courses available.

-HR consulting, or human resource management (HRM) as it's referred to, has become a distinct area of management consultancy.
+HR consulting, or human resource management (HRM), has become a distinct area of management consultancy.
 Providing solutions to businesses of all sizes, but typically small and medium-sized enterprises (SMEs), the role's all about the processes involved with the management of a company's workforce, to achieve business advantage and improved performance.

 With a varied skillset, an HR consultant will usually work with an organisation to ensure an HR department has the right procedures and guidelines in place.
 This could be to focus the company strategy, deliver organisational change (such as mergers or acquisitions) or to ensure the business is positioned to meet future challenges.

-You may be expected to make recommendations in areas including: employee benefits and rewards, HR management, learning and development (L&D), and talent management.
-Find out more about what it takes to be a management consultant or consider why study human resources management.
+You may be expected to make recommendations in areas including: employee benefits and rewards, HR management, L&D, and talent management.
+Find out more about what it takes to be a management consultant and consider why study human resources management.

 Put your expert psychological knowledge to the test by getting the best performance out of an organisation's workforce and improve staff job satisfaction levels.
 You may be expected to tackle organisational issues such as culture and change, while dealing with individuals on a one-to-one basis, as well as collaborating with teams.

 There are in-house and consultancy roles available, with the scope of your activities determined by the clients you work with.
-However, to become an 'occupational psychologist', you'll need to meet the necessary British Psychological Standards (BPS) standards and be registered with the Health and Care Professions Council (HCPC).
-Discover the role of occupational psychologist.
+However, to become an occupational psychologist, you'll need to meet the necessary British Psychological Standards (BPS) standards and be registered with the Health and Care Professions Council (HCPC).
+Explore the role of an occupational psychologist.

 Your remit will be to attract the right candidates and match them to job opportunities with your clients.
 Therefore, building relationships with employers to know what they're after is key - as is the ability to screen candidates for their suitability for advertised vacancies.

 Long office working hours are typically the norm, so be prepared to perform to your maximum and endeavour to meet targets.
-In this industry, your degree subject will only become valuable if you're looking to work in an agency that has a specific market focus in this relevant area.
+In this industry, your degree subject will only become valuable if you're looking to work in an agency that has a specific market focus in this area.
 Get more details on what it's like to be a recruitment consultant and read 5 tips for a successful recruitment career.

-To become a success in the selling of your company's products and services, you'll need to be enthusiastic and determined.
+To become an expert in the selling of your company's products and services, you'll need to be enthusiastic and determined.
 The job may require you to win new business by contacting potential leads and maintain relationships with your existing clients.
 Although your precise work activities will relate to your market and setting, you could be selling to other businesses or directly to customers.

 Whether applying for advertised jobs or an employer's graduate scheme, relevant sales experience and key personal attributes are usually considered more important than your qualifications.
 Explore the role of sales executive and the top 5 skills for a career in sales.

 Training and development officer

-The growing L&D field is looking for candidates who are equipped to handle the training and professional development of an organisation's workers.
-You'll be responsible for ensuring staff have the motivation, practical skills and knowledge required to carry out their jobs.
+The growing L&D field requires candidates equipped to handle the training and professional development of an organisation's workers.
+You'll be responsible for ensuring all staff members have the motivation, practical skills and knowledge required to carry out their jobs.